divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

     * :ref:`about-boilerplates`

-Each Divio Cloud site has a frontend *Boilerplate*, which defines a set of default templates and static files.
+Each Divio site has a frontend *Boilerplate*, which defines a set of default templates and static files.

 Typically, a Boilerplate will define how the Django templates are structured